shades-of-web/saml-sso-by-sow/readme.md

 ## Description

-SoW SSO is a WordPress plugin that enables seamless Single Sign-On (SSO) integration between your Identity Provider (IDP) and WordPress.
+`SAML SSO by SoW` is a WordPress plugin that enables seamless Single Sign-On (SSO) integration between your Identity Provider (IDP) and WordPress.
 This cutting-edge plugin eliminates the hassle of multiple logins and streamlines user authentication across platforms.
 Say goodbye to login fatigue and embrace the simplicity of unified authentication with Shades of Web's SSO Integration plugin for WordPress.

 ## Features